pdol9/ft_malcolm/README.md

 `man in the middle attack`.

-Goal of the assignment is to see an entry of attacker's spoofed IP and MAC addresses in the ARP table on target host.
+Goal of the assignment is to see an entry of attacker's spoofed IP and MAC addresses in the ARP table on target host machine.

 ### Description